knobtviker/EmojiKeyboard/README.md

 4. QML assets
 ---------------------
 Copy emoji folder from assets to your project assets folder.
-Emoji folder contains everything you need to use the keyboard, from pictures to Unicode arrays.
+Emoji folder contains everything you need to use the keyboard, from controls to Unicode arrays.

 5. main.qml
 ---------------------